6202.0 - Labour Force, Australia, Aug 2015 Quality Declaration

 Previous ISSUE Released at 11:30 AM (CANBERRA TIME) 10/09/2015

 |Page tools: Print Page Print All RSS Search this Product|

-The ABS seasonally adjusted monthly hours worked in all jobs series decreased in August 2015, down 0.6 million hours to 1,623.8 million hours.
+Seasonally adjusted monthly hours worked in all jobs decreased 0.6 million hours in August 2015 to 1,623.8 million hours.

 These documents will be presented in a new window.